bangkit-stunting-project/CloudComputing/README.md

 4. If Access Denied occurs add `sudo` before command up and build
 5. If it has been successfully deployed, the container will run and be visible on the Docker Desktop or can be checked using `docker compose ps`

+## **How to Deploy**

+1. Install Docker and docker compose
+2. Change nginx.conf in folder nginx comment where code `server localhost` uncomment who contain real domain whom has purchased
+3. Copy `env.example` in backend  to `.env` it `backend`
+4. Dont forget to change container name into `stunting-postgres` to gain accos to database
+5. Make db user and pasword very secured
+6. in root folder run commond `docker compose up --build`
+7. Maybe we must setting same port to allow accesing from external.
+8. Here some port used :
+    - 80 : Landing Page
+    - 3000 : Rest / Backend -> can hover into subdomain for safety
+9. Check the connection using `curl db.localhost` or rest entry point in subdomain. it should return `{"message":"Welcome to Stunting Project Entry Point!"}%`

 ## **Usefull CLI Command for this project**

 - `yarn prisma studio` -> for showing database like phpmyadmin